ameinias/archive-6/README.md

 This is a game.
 I am doing my best to make it work.

 ## how to update the db scheme
-* get it working in AddEntryBit
+* Form input or programmed content in AddEntryFunc, AddSubEntryFunc
-* Might want it in ShowSingle (Might nuke this though? hmm)
+* Display for players in StaticSingle-Default, StaticSub, any of the lists
-* define things in utils/db.ts
+* define things in utils/db.ts - update schema version
-* catagory drop down options in constants.ts
+* catagory drop down options in constants.ts if needed